 How to get to Arashiyama

 To get to Arashiyama the quickest and most easily accessible route is via JR from Kyoto Station to Arashiyama.
-On the JR Sagano line there is a one-way route that travels to Saga-Arashiyama Station, and from the station, it is about 5-10 minutes of walking to reach Arashiyama.
+On the JR Sagano line there is a one-way route that travels to Saga-Arashiyama Station, and from the station, it is about 5-10 minutes of walking.
 Joining a tour of Arashiyama from Kyoto is another way to visit.